 Here are four easy steps to use our voices and take action to win this year's key election.

-Apply for your absentee ballot to vote from by home (by mail).
+Apply for your absentee ballot to vote from home before mailing in or dropping off your ballot.

 Oct 19th — Deadline to register to vote for the November 3 general election (via mail)